Friday, November 15, 2024

 3: Physics: "Denoting particles or interactions with extremely short lifespans and indefinitely great energies, postulated as intermediates in some processes."
 That is, particles, or things, that exist for such a brief period of time that their reality as things is questionable.

-One might think that virtual reality derives from definition #3, since it is the most confusing.
+One might think that virtual reality derives from definition #3, since it is the most puzzling.
 Does the length of time that something exists have bearing on the reality of its existence?
 In galactic time, humans do not exist very long.
 Does that mean ours is a lesser existence?
 That subject will have to wait for another essay, however, since virtual reality derives from #2, which means, as noted, imaginary.

 [Note: I'm going to leave the definition of "reality" as "things that are real," a cop-out perhaps because Merriam-Webster informs us that "reality" derives from the Sanskrit for "property," something to do with "wealth and goods" being real things- a philosophical question for another essay.]